September 12, 2019

 The Faculty/Student Interaction Dinner program facilitates informal communication between full-time faculty members and undergraduate students in their classes.
 Arts and Sciences faculty members holding a full-time appointment at the rank of Lecturer in Language, Assistant Professor, Associate Professor, or Professor are eligible to host a lunch or dinner funded by the Office of the Executive Vice President.
 To help foster informal relationships between faculty and students, the maximum number of students that can attend any one meal is 15; the majority of the students attending must be undergraduates.
 If the class exceeds 15 students, the faculty member can host additional meals in order to accommodate all students in the class.
 The meals may take place at either the faculty member’s home or at an on-campus site (found by the faculty member).

 All meals must be scheduled and arranged through the Office of the Executive Vice President.
 A faculty member wishing to schedule a lunch or dinner should complete the FSID Order Form and provide the list of attendees.
-Forms are available on the A&S website here
+Forms are available on the A&S website here.
+These should be returned to Qamar Said, located on the third floor of the Interchurch Center, 475 Riverside Drive (enter on Claremont Avenue and 120th Street), or by email at [email protected], or [email protected]

 For more specific guidelines regarding the FSID programs, as well as the list and menus of participating restaurants, please visit the website as well, or contact Qamar Said (646) 745-8590, [email protected]